Stefsk-glitch/IWSN/README.md

 ![Deep sleep](/Img/deepsleeppowerconsumption.png)

-# How to run end product
+# How to run the end product

 TODO </br>